OpenRemise

 Decoder updates

 tams elektronik has already provided information on their decoder update procedure.
-An implementation in the near future is very likely.
+An implementation in the future is very likely.

 Bus systems